Times are shown in your local time zone GMT

 The Good, The Bad and the Ugly – consumers talk about palliative care

-Harpreet Kalsi-Smith - Founder - Kindness Company, Dr Simon Menelaws - National Register of Palliative Care Consumers and Carers - Palliative Care Australia, Mrs Frances Logan - National Register of Palliative Care Consumers and Carers, Palliative Care Australia - Palliative Care Australia, Mr Simon Waring - Consumer representative, palliative care advocate, speaker - Palliative Care Australia
+Harpreet Kalsi-Smith - Founder - Kindness Company, Mrs Frances Logan - National Register of Palliative Care Consumers and Carers, Palliative Care Australia - Palliative Care Australia, Dr Simon Menelaws - National Register of Palliative Care Consumers and Carers - Palliative Care Australia, Mr Simon Waring - Consumer representative, palliative care advocate, speaker - Palliative Care Australia

 Members of the National Register of Palliative Care Consumers and Carers will come together in a panel discussion on the Good, the Bad and the Ugly from their lived experiences of palliative care.